eclipse-ibeji/ibeji/docs/design/README.md

 The first Ibeji architectural concept that we will introduce is the Digital Twin Consumer.
 A Digital Twin Consumer is a software entity that utilizes Ibeji to interface with the digital representation of the In-Vehicle hardware components.

 Another Ibeji architectural concept is the Digital Twin Provider.
 A Digital Twin Provider is the access point to some/all of the vehicle's hardware resources.
 A Digital Twin Provider registers itself with the In-Vehicle Digital Twin Service.
 Once registered, the In-Vehicle Digital Twin Service can make the resources available to Digital Twin Consumers.
-Each resource includes meta data so that Digital Twin Consumers know how to interact with it.
+Each resource includes metadata so that Digital Twin Consumers know how to interact with it.
 The In-Vehicle Digital Twin Service supports multiple simultaneous Digital Twin Providers and accommodates overlapping resources offered by multiple Digital Twin Providers.
 These overlaps offer multiple options for interacting with a resource and can improve the resource's availability (by supporting multiple access paths).

 The final architectural concept is the In-Vehicle Digital Twin Service.
 It has an interface that enables Digital Twin Consumers to discover the vehicle's resources and provides the details necessary to interact with those resources.
 The In-Vehicle Digital Twin Service has an interface that allows Digital Twin Providers to dynamically register their resources.